deta/space-docs/src/pages/docs/en/guides/accessing-client-ip-address.md

 ![Cloudflare Proxy](/docs_assets/guides/accessing-client-ip-address/cloudflare-proxy.png)

-> Make sure to change your SSL/TLS encryption mode to **Full** in the [Cloudflare Dashboard](https://dash.cloudflare.com/) before doing this to avoid any unexpected issues
+> Make sure to change your SSL/TLS encryption mode to **Full** in the [Cloudflare Dashboard](https://dash.cloudflare.com/) before doing this to avoid any unexpected issues.

 4. Verify that your domain has been added.
 Now, you can use the `CF-Connecting-IP` header to determine your client's IP address when your app is accessed via the custom domain.